 She had the privilege of working with some great top tier sponsors but it wasn’t always that way.
 Many of her clients early on in her business were women so she wanted to start the Women’s Small Business Expo to deliver even more value to clients.
 But she needed sponsors because putting on an event is cash intensive.
 Ultimately, her first sponsors were Bank of America, Wal-Mart, and IBM.

 She had never done an event in her life.
 She had no idea how to do an event.
 She had no experience.
 She had no following.
 She had her parents on her email list.
 She put her brother-in-law on her email list, too.
 They weren’t going to tell her no. If she could have put her cat on there, she would have done that.
 But despite how she started out, she was able to attract several top tier sponsors.

 And when her event attendees came, they would ask Linda, “How the heck are you getting these sponsors?
 We thought you had to be a big company and have all this experience and track record,” and Linda said, “Absolutely no.” Then Linda knew there was a need in the marketplace for training business owners how to attract sponsors.

 She lost a lot of time and money when she first started to learn the sponsorship game.
-It took her six months to get my first proposal together and she lost $75,000 in the process.
+It took her six months to get her first proposal together and she lost $75,000 in the process.